Skip to main content

 California law requires insurers to make advance payments after a total loss in a declared disaster.
 CDI Bulletin 2025-2 spells out these requirements — here is the full text with practical guidance.

-Auto Repair and Body Shop Insurance Claims: Customer Vehicles, Paint Booth Fires, and Environmental Liability
+Auto Repair and Body Shop Insurance Claims

 California Wildfire Claims: A Complete Guide

-A comprehensive guide to California wildfire insurance claims — from immediate steps after a fire to understanding smoke contamination, coverage details, and common insurer tactics.
+A guide to California wildfire insurance claims — from immediate steps after a fire to understanding smoke contamination, coverage details, and common insurer tactics.

 Can I Cash This Insurance Check?
 What You Need to Know Before You Deposit

-The vast majority of insurance checks are ordinary payments with no strings attached.
+Most insurance checks are ordinary payments with no strings attached.
 Learn when it is safe to cash your check, how to spot the rare restrictive endorsement, and what to do if you are unsure.

-Climate Change and Commercial Property Insurance: What’s Already Happening to Your Coverage
+Climate Change and Commercial Property Insurance

 Crop and Agricultural Insurance Claims in California